2014 ANNUITY RATES

 - Dick or Eric can help site visitors when requested.
 Dick may receive a flat referral fee as compensation for a prospective client referral.
 This helps compensate Dick for his time spent assisting site visitors and maintaining this educational website.

 - Eric Judy is insurance licensed and securities licensed, offering securities as an Investment Adviser Representative through Global Financial Private Capital.

 - Eric purchases prospective client referrals from Annuity Guys Ltd. and may be compensated by commission for helping prospective clients purchase annuities.
 Eric may also recommend these prospective clients to an annuity specialist and earn a flat referral fee or a referral commission split.

-- Vetted annuity specialist refers to advisors that are recommended based on experience and high regard from satisfied clients
+- Vetted annuity specialist refers to advisors that are insurance licensed and recommended based on referral experience from satisfied clients.

 - Eric's recommendation of an advisor is only one aspect of a due diligence process.
 Each site visitor must accept full individual responsibility for choosing a licensed insurance agent/advisor.